rodrigoffonseca/VMwareHorizonScripts/README.md

 ![keyvault1](/Images/keyvault1.PNG)
 15. Click on hexadecimal code under Current Version
 ![keyvault2](/Images/keyvault2.PNG)
-17. Click **Download as a Certificate** on teh bottom of the page
+17. Click **Download as a Certificate** on the bottom of the page
 ![keyvault3](/Images/keyvault3.PNG)

-19. Now your certificate was download to your computer in PFX format and we need to convert it to PEM format, what is supported by VMWahre Horizon Cloud.
+19. Now your certificate was download to your computer in PFX format and we need to convert it to PEM format, what is supported by VMWare Horizon Cloud.
 20. Go to your downloaded certificate and click Install PFX
-21. Select Local Manchine and click Next
+21. Select Local Machine and click Next

 ![certimport1](/Images/certimport1.PNG)